 Lars Hasselblad Torres (2016-2017), Board Member

-As Executive Director of Burlington’s Generator makerspace, Lars drives day-to-day operations, long-term planning and everything in between.
-He is also the founder and manager of Local 64, Montpelier’s coworking hub.
-Prior to joining Generator, Lars served as Director of Vermont’s Office of the Creative Economy.
+Lars is an artist, writer and educator and the founder and manager of Local 64, Montpelier’s coworking hub.
+He is passionate about social entrepreneurship and finding ways to engage young people in understanding their world through creativity.
+Lars has served as Director of Vermont’s Office of the Creative Economy.
 He has also served as an Innovation Prize Advisor to the US Agency for International Development, lead designer and head of MIT’s Global Challenge, and founding director of AmericaSpeaks’ Democracy Lab for Innovation and Research.
 He was also a founding instructor and lead designer of the Benjamin Banneker Urban Studies Studio at Washington, DC’s Booker T. Washington Public Charter School for Technical Arts.
 An active mixed media artist, tech enthusiast and educator at heart, Lars lives in Montpelier with his wife, daughter and a midnight coterie of criminally-minded animals.